 This is the basic artisan bread recipe.
-There are many breads of variations, both savory & sweet in their book 'Artisan Bread in Five Minutes a Day'.
+There are many bread variations, both savory & sweet in their book 'Artisan Bread in Five Minutes a Day'.

 To keep the bread nice and crusty you'll want to cool the bread before cutting.

 Store the rest of the dough in the fridge in the lidded but slightly opened (not airtight) container and use it within to 14 days.
-The flavor and texture of the dough improves with time, becoming like sourdough.
-Even 24 hours of storing the dough in the fridge improves the flavor.
+The flavor and texture of the dough improve with time, becoming like sourdough.
+Even 24 hours of storing the dough in the fridge improve the flavor.